monerodocs/md/docs/cryptography/asymmetric/key-image.md

 In Monero funds are always sent to a one-time public key `P`.
 Related one-time private key `x` is specific to unspent output.

-As output can be spent only once (in whole), the related private key can be used only once.
+As output can be spent only once (in whole), the related private key can be used only once as well.

 Thus, specific private key image `I` being present on the blockchain means that related output was already spent, and subsequent attempts must not be allowed.